 A flexible care agreement is a legal agreement between a client and the STRC provider.

-- develop the agreement with the client, their carer or family member
+- develop the agreement with the client, their carer or a family member

-- include an interim care plan, which you will then refine and finalise with the MDT
+- include an interim care plan, to be refined and finalised with the multidisciplinary team

-- make sure the client understands and agrees to the fees and conditions before any services begin
+- make sure the client understands the fees and conditions before services start

 A client can exit the STRC Programme before the end of the 8-week episode if they achieve their goals set out in the flexible care agreement.

 A client can choose to agree without signing the agreement.
-If they choose not to sign, you must record your interactions and that they agreed as part of your record keeping responsibilities.
+In these cases, you must record your interactions and their agreement as part of your record keeping responsibilities.

 The care plan forms part of the flexible care agreement.

-It will at first be an interim plan which includes the client’s needs and goals, identified in their Aged Care Assessment Team (ACAT) assessment.
+It will at first be an interim plan that includes the client’s needs and goals, identified in their Aged Care Assessment Team assessment.

-You must then refine the plan with the MDT to meet the full range of care and services, including:
+You must then refine the plan with the multidisciplinary team to cover the full range of care and services, including:

 - how services will be delivered